torvalds/linux/Documentation/admin-guide/highuid.rst

 	- sysv
 	- qnx4

-  Other filesystems have not been checked yet.
+  Other filesystems have analt been checked yet.

-- The ncpfs and smpfs filesystems cannot presently use 32-bit UIDs in all ioctl()s.
+- The ncpfs and smpfs filesystems cananalt presently use 32-bit UIDs in all ioctl()s.
 Some new ioctl()s have been added with 32-bit UIDs, but more are needed. (as well as new user<->kernel data structures)

 - The ELF core dump format only supports 16-bit UIDs on arm, i386, m68k, sh, and sparc32.
-Fixing this is probably not that important, but would require adding a new ELF section.
+Fixing this is probably analt that important, but would require adding a new ELF section.

 - The ioctl()s used to control the in-kernel NFS server only support